Your Child’s Sleep Needs & Ideal Bedtime

 Sleep Needs and Bedtime by Age Chart:

 For bedtimes, you’ll notice a range.
-When children miss naps or take a short nap, they’ll will likely need a bedtime on the earlier end of the spectrum.
+When children miss naps or take a short nap, they will likely need a bedtime on the earlier end of the spectrum.
 Also, each child’s sleep needs are different.
 If you know your child needs more slumber, stick with an earlier bedtime.
 If your child is perfectly happy around dinnertime and if they are meeting their needs, they may be ok staying up closer to the later end of the spectrum.
 In the late afternoon, keep an on on your little one for signs of fussiness, crankiness or hyperactivity.
 If you see these signs, your little one is likely overtired and would benefit from an earlier bedtime.

-If you and your child are struggling to get the right schedule and enough to meet their needs, please schedule a no-cost 15-minute chat today so you can learn more about working the Bella Luna Team.
+If you and your child are struggling to get the right schedule and enough to meet their needs, please reach out today so you can learn more about working with the Bella Luna Team.
 Also, check out our reviews on Facebook!